 - Up and down moods never seem to be just calm

-Remember your child is presenting with distress, they need limits as well as understanding and ideas to calm down.
-Children who present in this way are operating from their “lower downstairs brain” ( Limbic and Reptilian Brains ) this means they will need to learn ways to calm down this system in combination with consequence.
-Seek help if you are struggling and contact me for a consultation.
+Remember that your child is in distress.
+Therefore, limits are needed, and understanding and options to calm them down.
+When children present in this way, they operate on their “lower downstairs brain” ( Limbic and Reptilian Brains ), which means they must learn how to calm down this system.
+Contact me for a consultation if you are struggling.